g-savitha/Coffee-Shop/packages/proxy/README.md

 # Coffee Shop Proxy Service

-This directory contains the Nginx proxy configuration and Dockerfile for deploying on Railway.
+This directory contains the Caddy proxy configuration and Dockerfile for deploying on Railway.

 ## Deployment